 5G Upgrades - How to get 5G?

-5G is now available on a number of UK networks and 5G coverage is growing rapidly, so – if you care about having the fastest speeds possible and future-proofing your network experience – it’s time to jump on board.
+5G is now available on many UK networks and 5G coverage is growing rapidly, so – if you care about having the fastest speeds possible and future-proofing your network experience – it’s time to jump on board.

 In order to get 5G you need to have a 5G device on a 5G plan and be in an area with 5G coverage.